shivkumar98/OCP-Java-Examples/src/review_questions/chapter_3/attempt_6/README.md

 C. `hithere` 🎃
 D. Compiler error on line 4 🎃
 E. Compiler error on line 6 🎃
-F. Compiler error on line 🎃
+F. Compiler error on line 7 🎃

 ### My Answer:
+* Line 6 and 7 defintitely compile
+* Not too sure of line 4 but then again all objects have a .toString method
+* Will print `hithere`
+* **C**
 <hr>

 ## Question 7: